Mobility Assistance Dogs

 Canine Partners for Life is a non-profit organization where we believe the lives of those we serve will change forever when we provide them with a mobility assistance service dog.
 Your canine partner will give you incredible opportunities and independence you weren’t able to accomplish before.
 You will gain a stable relationship with a service or companion dog that knows how to perform various tasks during individual situations.

 We train dogs for alert, companion and support.
-If you’re interested in working with a mobility service dog, reach out to Canine Partners for Life and download the application below.
+If you’re interested in working with a mobility service dog, or want to learn more about our service dog program, reach out to Canine Partners for Life and download the application below.
 See how a mobility assistance dog has helped others in the past, and check out all of our service dog stories online.